francisbouvier/cgroups/README.md

 # cgroups

-*cgroups* is a library to manage Linux kernel feature cgroups.
+*cgroups* is a library for managing Linux kernel cgroups.

-`cgroups` are a great Linux kernel feature to control processes ressources by groups.
+`cgroups` is a great Linux kernel feature used to control process ressources by groups.

-For now the library only handle `cpu` and `memory` cgroups.
+For now the library can only handle `cpu` and `memory` cgroups.

 ## Quick start

-Let's say you have some workers and you want them to use no more than 50 % of the CPU and 500 Mo of memory.
+Let's say you have some workers and you want them to use no more than 50 % of the CPU and no more than 500 Mb of memory.

 ```python
 import os